minibolt-guide/minibolt/guide/bitcoin/electrum-server.md

   > v0.9.10
   ```

-* Return to home folder `tmp` and delete `/electrs` folder installation to clean and be ready for the next update, if prompt ask you `rm: remove write-protected regular file...` put `yes` and press `enter`
+* Return to the home folder and delete folder `/electrs` to be ready for the next update, if the prompt asks you `rm: remove write-protected regular file...` put `yes` and press `enter`

   ```sh
   $ cd